luis-rubio/item-catalog-app/readme.md

 2. Clone `item-catalog-app`
 3. Add `catalog` to virtual host
 4. Launch VM (vagrant up)
-5. cd into `catalog` folder
+5. CD into `catalog` folder
-6. run `python app.py` on terminal
+6. Run `python app.py` on terminal
 ## Usage
+1. Go to "http://localhost:8000" on your browser.
-1. Create an account by clicking on the **login** button.
+2. Create an account by clicking on the **login** button.
-2. Click on a category to view all items.
+3. Click on a category to view all items.
 (Read)
-3. Click "Add item to category" to add new item.
+4. Click "Add item to category" to add new item.
 (Create)
 - You can **edit** or **delete** an item if you created it.
 - Click **logout** button to disconnect.
 ## To Do List